FastFlagForge/Docs/:icon-alert-fill: Before You Begin/How to Use.md

 [Watch a Video Tutorial](https://streamable.com/rk5an6)

 ## Android Rootless Roblox (MT Manager) How to Use:
-!!! warning
+> [!CAUTION]
-    Roblox is implementing anti-tamper measures on mobile.
+> Roblox is implementing anti-tamper measures on mobile.
 Proceed at your own risk.

 1. **Download a Roblox APK** file from a trusted source.
 2. **Open MT Manager** and navigate to the **Roblox APK** file.